Central Bank reports data leak of 160,100 Pix keys

-About 160,100 customers of Acesso Soluções de Pagamento had their Pix key data leaked, the Central Bank (BC) reported today (21).
 This was the second data breach since the launch of the instant payments system in November 2020.

+About 160,100 customers of Acesso Soluções de Pagamento had Pix key data leaked, informed BC (Central Bank) on Friday (21).
+This was the second data breach since the launch of the instant payments system in November 2020.

 According to the BC, the leak occurred in registration data, which do not affect the movement of money.
 Data protected by bank secrecy, such as balances, passwords and statements, were not exposed.

-The incident took place between December 3 and 5 and exposed data such as username, Individual Taxpayer Registration (CPF), relationship institution, branch number and account number.
-All people who had information exposed will be notified through the Access app or the internet banking of the institution.
+The incident took place between December 3 and 5 and exposed data such as username, CPF (Individual Taxpayer Registration), relationship institution, branch number and account number.
+All people who had information exposed will be notified through the Access app or the institution’s internet banking.

 The Central Bank stressed that these will be the only means of notice for the exposure of Pix keys and asked customers to disregard communications such as phone calls, SMS and notices via messaging apps and by email.